Generalized Global Symmetries of $T[M]$ Theories: Part II: Compactification to 4d

 \paragraph{Discrete theta angles in the 6d $A_1$ $(2,0)$ theory.} In 5d, turning on the theta angle doesn't alter the Higgs branch $\C^2/\Z_2$, and $\Z_2^U$ still act trivially on the Higgs branch.
 Its 6d lift $T'$ will also have the same Higgs branch with trivial $\Z_2^U$ action.
 Then a compactification on an $S^1$ with a non-trivial $\Z_2^U$ holonomy will lead to a theory $T'_-$ with Higgs branch $\C^2/\Z_2$.
 Near the origin of the 5d Coulomb branch $\R^+$, the theory should look like a 5d $\CN=1$ $SU(2)_{\pi}$ theory.
 However, the strong coupling limit will then be a $\tilde{E}_1$ theory still without a Higgs branch.
 As the theta angle would not affect the behavior away from the origin, we expect again to have a $U(1)$ theory with a charge-two hyper.
 In particular, the Higgs branch cannot be at any place away from the origin, as it would then require a $U(1)$ theory with two hypers.
 But any hypermultiplet in the theory must have even charges, and having two is not compatible with the UV completeness of the 6d theory.

-This argument shows that if there exist a version of the 6d theory with a non-trivial theta angle, it must be more exotic and should not straightforwardly reduce to the $\CN=2$ $SU(2)_\pi$ theory in 5d.
+This argument shows that if there exists a version of the 6d theory with a non-trivial theta angle, it must be more exotic and should not straightforwardly reduce to the $\CN=2$ $SU(2)_\pi$ theory in 5d.
+One can also turn the argument around to state that the 5d $SU(2)_\pi$ theory cannot be a direct $S^1$ compactification of any 6d SCFTs.

 Another class of postulated theories closely related to the previous one is the 6d non-Abelian $(1,0)$ tensor multiplets.
 To the best of our knowledge, there is currently no embedding of these in string theory, while on the other hand, also no argument why it cannot be consistent quantum mechanically.\footnote{At the level of supersymmetric transformation of fields, the theory appears to be consistent \cite{Chen:2013wya}.} We will argue here that it cannot be an SCFT in the $A_1$ case.
 So it is either inconsistent or dependent on a scale.